lamberta/devkit-doc/api/ui/stackview.md

 ## Class: ui.StackView

-A view that contains multiple child views.
+A view that contains a list child views.
 The view at the top of the stack is displayed.

 Inherits from: